adnammit/notes/git.md

 # Viewing history
-git log --follow foo.txt        see commit history of file git log --follow -p foo.txt     see commit history and patch diff (code changes) of file git grep -I <pattern>           search files for pattern (-I excludes binaries) git grep <pattern> -- *.h *.cpp grep through only .h and .cpp files git diff                        show all changes made (but not necessarily added)
+git log --follow foo.txt        see commit history of file git log --follow -p foo.txt     see commit history and patch diff (code changes) of file git log --first-parent master   see commits made to master git log --author="Alex"         see commits made by Alex (regex can be used for the name) git grep -I <pattern>           search files for pattern (-I excludes binaries) git grep <pattern> -- *.h *.cpp grep through only .h and .cpp files git diff                        show all changes made (but not necessarily added)